Settling the genus of the $n$-prism: A counterexample

-In case (a), those faces cannot be a cotriangular patchwork because, by the pigeonhole principle, there is guaranteed to be a vertex with more than one incidence.
+Any nontriangular face must be part of the cotriangular patchwork.
+The Euler polyhedral equation forces the set of nontriangular faces to be of one of three varieties: \begin{enumerate} \item[(a)] three 4-sided faces, \item[(b)] one 5-sided face and one 4-sided face, or \item[(c)] one 6-sided face. \end{enumerate} In case (a), those faces cannot be a cotriangular patchwork because the pigeonhole principle guarantees there to be a vertex with more than one incidence.
 For case (b), these two faces are the patchwork, and for case (c), the patchwork is the 6-sided face joined by one of the triangular faces.
-An exhaustive computer search shows that no embedding of $K_9$ has either type of patchwork.
-The result can also be verified with the help of the exhaustive enumerations of triangulations of $S_3$ by Sulanke and Lutz~\cite{SulankeLutz-Isomorphism}.\footnote{Their lists are available at \url{http://page.math.tu-berlin.de/~lutz/stellar/surfaces.html}} \end{proof}
+A computer search shows that no embedding of $K_9$ has either type of patchwork. \end{proof} The above result can also be verified using the exhaustive enumerations of triangulations of $S_3$ by Sulanke and Lutz~\cite{SulankeLutz-Isomorphism}.\footnote{Their lists are available at \url{http://page.math.tu-berlin.de/~lutz/stellar/surfaces.html}}